 Dermoscopy is a well-accepted technique for screening melanomas by dermatologists.
 The technique visualizes skin internal structures using a magnifying lens with special light or a drop of oil.
-Malignant and benign skin lesions can be differentiated by detecting malignant signs within the skin internal structures.
+Malignant and benign skin lesions can be differentiated by detecting signs of malignancy within the skin internal structures.
 However, there are a large number of signs, which are often subtle; thus, the technique needs special training even for experienced dermatologists.
 The steep learning curve prohibits the spread of the technique outside trained experts.
-My research team has been developing computer-aided diagnostic algorithms based on deep learning, machine learning and medical imagine analysis methods in order to build automatic systems for melanoma detection.
+My research team has been developing computer-aided diagnostic algorithms based on deep learning, machine learning and medical imaging analysis methods in order to build automatic systems for melanoma detection.